Fighting breaks out near Chernobyl, says Ukrainian president

 Fighting breaks out close to Chernobyl nuclear waste facility, says Ukrainian president

+Volodymyr Zelensky says Ukrainian troops fighting to ensure ‘tragedy of 1986 will not be repeated’

-Russian soldiers have entered the area surrounding the former nuclear power plant at Chernobyl, the Ukrainian president has said.
+Russian soldiers have entered the area surrounding Chernobyl and are trying to seize the former nuclear power plant, the president of Ukraine has said.

-Volodymyr Zelensky said Ukrainian troops were fighting the invading forces who reached the direction from the direction of Belarus.
+Volodymyr Zelensky confirmed Ukrainian troops were fighting with the Russian army around the zone, after invading forces arrived from the direction of Belarus.

 “Russian occupation forces are trying to seize the Chernobyl nuclear power plant.
-Our defenders are giving their lives so that the tragedy of 1986 will not be repeated,” Mr Zelensky said.
+Our defenders are giving their lives so that the tragedy of 1986 will not be repeated,” Mr Zelensky said, referring to the explosion of a nuclear reactor which led to radioactive waste spreading across the continent 36 years ago.

 “This is a declaration of war against the whole of Europe,” the president added.

-Follow our live coverage of the Russian invasion for all the latest updates
+The 1986 Chernobyl disaster is the worst nuclear accident in history.
+The reactor, which 80 miles north of Ukranian capital Kiev, has since been covered by a protective shelter to prevent radiation leak and the entire plant has been decommissioned.

-The development comes hours after Russian president Vladimir Putin ordered a full-scale invasion of Ukraine.
+Fighting in the region comes hours after Russian president Vladimir Putin ordered a full-scale invasion of Ukraine.

+At the start of the conflict, Russia targeted air bases and military infrastructure in at least 25 Ukrainian cities in a bid to neuter the capabilities of the Ukrainian air force.
+Meanwhile, Ukraine claimed to have shot down five Russian planes and one helicopter.

+CCTV footage showed a huge explosion after a missile appeared to strike the Odessa military base, with other blasts reported in cities including Kharkiv, Kramatorsk, Dnipro and Mariupol.

 Register for free to continue reading